zeebe-io/zeebe-chaos/chaos-days/blog/2023-04-06-gateway-termination/index.md

 zell-chaos-zeebe-gateway-7bbdf9fd58-xc6d9   1/1     Running     0          52m
 ```

-In the metrics we can see that due to the restart the throughput slightly dropped, but recovered pretty fast.
+In the metrics, we can see that due to the restart, the throughput slightly dropped, but recovered pretty fast.
 The worker
-were able to connect to the different gateway. :white_check_mark:
+was able to connect to the different gateway. :white_check_mark:

 ![restart](restart.png)

 > **Note**
 >
 > _In the panel `Pod Restarts` on the top right, we don't see any restarts and that is something
 we should always be aware of that the _metrics are just samples of data_.
-If a pod, like the gateway restarts fast enough
+If a pod, like a gateway, restarts fast enough
 and the metric collect interval is higher (per default we have ~30 s (?)) then you might not see a change._